Watching Telenovelas Can Improve Your Spanish

 Watching the novela: First, as you watch an episode, write down the words that you DO recognize.
 This will help you place what is happening into context.
 From there, you'll be able to extrapolate a general idea of what's going on.

 Now, look up other words that you recognize but don't know the meaning for and write them down.

 Watch the same episode again.
 This time, you'll understand a lot more than the first time.
-Take this opportunity to write down more words: both the ones that you know (to help you get the gist), but also ones that you recognize, but don't know the meaning.
+Take this opportunity to write down more words: the ones that you know (to help you get the gist) and those that you recognize but don't know the meaning.